gdeol4/FaQ2VAR/README.md

 For more information about how the alignment works, troubleshooting, or author contact information visit the offical [BWA](http://bio-bwa.sourceforge.net/) page.

 To learn more about SamTools and whats included in the package, visit the [SamTools](https://github.com/samtools/) github page.
 BCFTools is included under the SamTools umbrella and can be found [here](https://github.com/samtools/bcftools).
 BCFTools will output a .vcf file which contains genetype information.

-## Credits

-This program was created by Bram Ratz, Ian Lee, and Gurkamal Deol at the University of Guelph.
-A special thanks to Bram Ratz for carrying the team.